 Dee has led others through hostile conditions, inspiring an amateur team of sailors in the Global Challenge, for example, and overseeing a dramatic rescue too.
 She led an all-woman crew to beat the record sailing around Britain and Ireland in June 2009.

-Good communication, focus, careful preparation, goal setting and developing other’s talents are key.
-As well as a sense of fun!
+Excellent communication, focus, careful preparation, goal setting, and developing other’s talents are essential, as well as a sense of fun!

 Courage in Difficult Times: